scala/docs.scala-lang/_overviews/scala3-book/fun-anonymous-functions.md

 ---

-{% comment %}
-TODO: Use a more technical term than “little mini-function.”
-{% endcomment %}

-An anonymous function is like a little mini-function.
+An anonymous function — also referred to as a *lambda* — is a block of code that’s passed as an argument to a higher-order function.
+Wikipedia defines an [anonymous function](https://en.wikipedia.org/wiki/Anonymous_function) as, “a function definition that is not bound to an identifier.”

 For example, given a list like this:

 ```scala
 val ints = List(1, 2, 3)